Your Flat Repair Kit

 Getting a flat is pretty darn inconvenient.
 Don't make it any more so by leaving your flat changing essentials at home.
 Here is what you need to be able to change a flat anywhere:

 - Spare tube.
 Make sure that it is the right size and valve type for your bicycle.
-Not all types of holes can be patched, and replacing a punctured tube with a brand new one is simply faster and more practical than patching a tube on the curb.
+Not all types of inner tube punctures can be patched, and replacing a punctured tube with a brand new one is simply faster and more practical than patching a tube on the curb.
 You can patch the old one at home, if it is salvageable.

 - Patch kit.
-Regardless of what I just said, you should carry patches.
+Regardless of the above, you should carry patches.
 Occasionally, a brand new tube may leak air, or you may get a second flat because you haven't properly identified the cause of the original puncture.
 Good to have a back-up.

 - Tire levers.
 These are essential for removing the tire from the rim.
 Please don't use a screwdriver; it can damage not only the tube, but the tire and rim as well.